Sustainability and Resilience in Rural Areas

 CIVIL & ENVIRONMENTAL ENGINEERING: STRUCTURAL ENGINEERING

 Significance: Despite the criticality of the agricultural industry to both U.S. and global sustainable food production, the resulting lack of economic diversity in most rural areas is theorized to be a major contributor to the low resilience of rural communities to natural hazards, including earthquakes and windstorms.
 While resilience is a function of many socioeconomic and organizational factors, the disaster response of the built environment is a critical aspect that cannot be ignored.
-In many rural areas, critical infrastructure includes vital agricultural support and production systems, such freestanding irrigation systems, metal buildings, and grain bins.
-However, these structures are not typically designed to consistent standards and have been observed to perform poorly in recent severe windstorms.
-This research aims to generate a fundamental understanding of the performance of irrigation structures during extreme windstorms to enhance rural resilience to natural hazards.
+In many rural areas, critical infrastructure includes vital agricultural support and production systems, such steel grain bins.
+However, these structures are not typically designed to consistent standards and have been observed to perform poorly in recent events.
+This research aims to generate a fundamental understanding of the performance of steel grain bins during extreme windstorms to enhance rural resilience to natural hazards.

 Dr. Richard Wood